 Governmental funds are accounted for using modified accrual accounting.
 Modified accrual accounting focuses on available cash and other financial assets that can readily be converted to cash.
 This provides a shorter-term view of the governmental fund's financial position.
 A reconciliation is provided with these statements, which helps to explain the differences between the fund financial statements and the government-wide financial statements.

-Management's Discussion and Analysis June 30, 2015
+Management's Discussion and Analysis June 30, 2022 Healthy Learning Academy, Inc.

-Healthy Learning Academy, Inc. A Component Unit of the Alachua County District School Board

 CONDENSED FINANCIAL INFORMATION

 The following table presents condensed, government-wide current year and prior year data about net position and changes in net position.